wttech/CQ-Unix-Toolkit/README.md

 CQ Compatibilty
 ---------------

-*  Compatible with CRX 2.2 or higher (but not AEM 6.0 and higher)
+*  Compatible with CRX 2.2 or higher (but not AEM 6.0 and higher yet)
    * cqbld
    * cqcp
    * cqget